Academic Staff

 • Vibrant Information Barometer (VIBE) 2020, 2021, 2022, 2023, IREX.

-Research interests: Media systems, political communication, media policy, history of journalism, journalism during social and political transitions, disinformation.
+Research interests: media systems, media pluralism, political communication, media policy, media freedom, history of journalism, media during social and political transitions, press-state relations, disinformation.